BerriJ/profoc/README.md

 # The profoc Package

-## An R package for probabilistic forecast combinnation
+## An R package for probabilistic forecast combination
 ---

 <!-- badges: start -->